mui/material-ui/docs/pages/careers/support-agent.md

 - Experience (1+ years) providing customer support for similar companies (developer tools, IT tools, digital products) will be considered a bonus.

 ## Benefits and compensation

 **Compensation bands:** 20-30k USD, or equivalent in local currency, per year.
 You can find our perks & benefits on the [careers](/careers/#perks-and-benefits/) page.
-You can find our perks & benefits on the [careers](/careers/#perks-and-benefits/) page.

 ## How to apply